 iBaby M6S Wi-Fi

-The iBaby M6S Wi-Fi is the number one video monitor of 9 competitors in our tests.
-This monitor has top scores for range, ease of use, features and battery life, with a second place score for video quality.
-The iBaby's impressive performance during testing, and subsequent overall high score resulted in it winning an Editors' Choice award for best Wi-Fi monitor.
+The iBaby M6S Wi-Fi is the number one video monitor out of the 9 competitors in this review.
+This monitor earned top scores for range, ease of use, features, and battery life with a second-place score for video quality.
+The iBaby's impressive performance during testing and subsequent overall high score resulted in it winning an Editors' Choice award for best Wi-Fi monitor.
 This cool Wi-Fi product is the only one we tested specifically designed with baby in mind.
 It features humidity, temperature, and air quality sensors to help ensure baby stays cozy, and it comes with 10 lullabies and the ability to add your own music and voice.
 The iBaby is easy to use, has true to life images, and works as it should.
-It offers sound activation, motion detection, 2 way talk to baby, and a remote controlled camera.
-The iBaby will even continue to monitor baby with another app running.
+It offers sound activation, motion detection, 2-way talk to baby, and a remote control camera.
+The iBaby will continue to monitor baby even with another app running.
 If that weren't enough, this fun looking camera has a reasonable price point, coming in cheaper than half the competition we reviewed.

 Nest Cam Indoor Wi-Fi

 The Nest Cam Indoor Wi-Fi tied for the high score in this review with the iBaby M6S Wi-Fi.
 This monitor earned the high score for video quality, range, and battery life, with second place scores for ease of use and features.
 Its impressive performance helped it win the Top Pick award for Long-term Use.
-This monitor is a cool surveillance camera you can use to watch baby, but given that it wasn't specifically designed with baby in mind, it lacks some of the fun features parents may want like lullabies.
-The Nest Cam does offer motion detection, sound activation, 2 way talk to baby, and 8x digital zoom.
+The Nest is a cool surveillance camera you can use to watch your baby, but given that it isn't specifically designed with baby in mind, it lacks some of the fun features parents may want like lullabies and nightlight.
+The Nest Cam offers motion detection, sound activation, 2-way talk to baby, and 8x digital zoom.
 The Nest Cam camera can not be controlled remotely, but instead relies on a large field of view you can zoom into and then search in a way that looks similar to pan and tilt.
-The downside to this camera is it does not continue to monitor if you use another app or take a phone call.
-We recommend using a device other than your phone for consistent baby viewing.
+The downside to this camera is it does not continue to monitor if you use another app or take a phone call making it hard to use full time if you only have one device, so we recommend using a device other than your phone for consistent baby viewing.
 The Nest Cam is the most expensive Wi-Fi monitor in the group, but it is still cheaper than 3 of the dedicated monitors, and its long-term use possibilities make it an investment we think parents will use for years to come as a nanny cam, home security feature, or checking in on pets.

 Budget Friendly Wi-Fi